Banks should make adjustments to help meet a disabled person’s needs. These could include:

 Talking to the bank

-Talking to someone at your bank is usually the best way to help them to understand what your son or daughter needs.
-For example, how they communicate or why they need adjustments such as quiet meeting spaces.
+Talking to someone at your bank is usually the best way to help them to understand what you need.
+For example, how they communicate with you or why they need to provide adjustments such as quiet meeting spaces.

 This could be an appointment in a branch, talking on the phone or text chat online.
 Explain what you would like to talk about.